Stayl045/stephans-code-journal/README.md

 -	`Article`: Stand-alone.
 This is a good way of knowing where to plave an `Article`.
 -	Section: Larger content.
 -	Shortcuts to create a list: `<li> Li*3`.

+**Future Goals:**
+- Experiment with CSS styling more.
+For example, learn how to add differet images in a box and organize them that is pleasing to look at.
+- memorize the layout of HTML, its codes, and how they interact with CSS.
+- Play around more with CodePen on some spare time of mine.
+- if i'm feeling bold.
+Maybe trying add some JS into my codepens.